100+ datasets found

 Description

-Population in urban agglomerations of more than 1 million (% of total population) in South Africa was reported at 35.67 % in 2023, according to the World Bank collection of development indicators, compiled from officially recognized sources.
-South Africa - Population in urban agglomerations of more than 1 million - actual values, historical data, forecasts and projections were sourced from the World Bank on March of 2025.
+Urban population in South Africa was reported at 44355700 in 2024, according to the World Bank collection of development indicators, compiled from officially recognized sources.
+South Africa - Urban population - actual values, historical data, forecasts and projections were sourced from the World Bank on October of 2025.

 Share